withastro/astro/packages/integrations/vercel/README.md

     return Response.redirect(url);
   }
     ```
-1. Run `vercel dev` to start running middleware.
+1. While developing locally, you can run `vercel dev` to run middleware.
+In production, Vercel will handle this for you.

 ## Usage